jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 2. Use a variety of naturalistic, ecologically-valid methods (e.g., informant reports, experience sampling, the Electronically Activated Recorder, daily life interventions);
 3. Receive training in advanced statistical techniques (e.g., multilevel modeling, structural equation modeling, response surface analysis), R and Mplus, and the latest open science practices;
 4. Think deeply about issues of measurement (e.g., how can we best measure morality?) and validity;
-5. Have the freedom to design your own studies, as well as contribute to larger data collections and use existing rich, multi-method datasets.
+5. Have some freedom to design your own studies (with the scope being dependent on funding availability), as well as contribute to larger data collections and use existing rich, multi-method datasets.

-## Two Options for Joining the Lab
+## How to Join the Lab

-I will be a faculty mentor for the graduate programs in (1) Psychological & Brain Sciences and (2) Computational & Data Sciences.

-### PhD in Psychological & Brain Sciences
-If you are accepted into the program, you would be admitted directly into my lab.
-You can learn more about the graduate program [here](https://psych.wustl.edu/graduate-program) and read about the application process [here](https://psych.wustl.edu/apply).
-The application deadline is **December 4, 2024**.
-### PhD in Computational & Data Sciences
-This is a great opportunity for students who are seeking more intensive training in data science methods, while acquiring domain expertise in psychology.
-After rotations in Year 1, you may choose to work with me as your faculty mentor.
-I'd be especially excited to work with a student who is interested in the personality compatibility questions I outline [here](https://jessiesun.me/research/socialinteractions/), or more generally, in using machine learning methods to develop personalized well-being interventions.
-You can learn more about the graduate program [here](https://datasciences.wustl.edu/) and read about the application process [here](https://datasciences.wustl.edu/application-support/).
-The application deadline is **December 15, 2024**.
+At the University of Auckland, there is no set "cycle" for PhD admission.
+You can apply any time--see instructions [here](https://www.auckland.ac.nz/en/study/applications-and-admissions/how-to-apply/postgraduate-admission/doctoral-applications.html).
+All applicants (including international applicants) will be considered for a [doctoral scholarship](https://www.auckland.ac.nz/en/study/scholarships-and-awards/scholarship-types/postgraduate-scholarships/doctoral-scholarships.html), which provides a tax-free stipend of $35,468 per year (plus tuition fees) for up to 42 months FTE.
+Scholarship offers come out four times per year depending on when you apply (see [Scholarship website](https://www.auckland.ac.nz/en/study/scholarships-and-awards/scholarship-types/postgraduate-scholarships/doctoral-scholarships.html) for details).

+If you are interested in doing a PhD with me, please get in touch with me (jessie.sun@auckland.ac.nz) to discuss potential projects and research fit.
+You should send your CV and a brief description of your research interests.

 ## Selection Criteria

-Here are some of the key areas I will be focusing on when reviewing applications, and examples of how you might demonstrate these capabilities.
+Here are some of the key areas I will be focusing on when considering potential PhD candidates, and examples of how you might demonstrate these capabilities.

 | Criterion      | Example Evidence |
 | ----------- | ----------- |